Overview

 - ID Token Claims Mapping – Mapping from external IdP claims to credential data (for authorization code flow)

-- mDoc Data Mapping – Type conversions for mDoc/mDL credentials
+- mDoc Data Mapping – Type conversions for mDoc/mDL credential fields

-- Selective Disclosure – SD-JWT selective disclosure configuration
+- Selective Disclosure – Selective disclosure configuration for SD-JWT credentials

 - Notifications – Webhook settings for issuance events